 The NCL is located at the Advanced Technology Research Facility (ATRF) in Frederick, Maryland, with over 11,000 square feet of laboratory and office space.
 The laboratories are outfitted with two tissue culture rooms, an isotope laboratory, a walk-in cold room, several microscopy rooms, a chromatography and electrophoresis area, a spectroscopy area, a formulation/synthetic lab with chemical fume hoods, multiple customizable research bays, and open floor space for freestanding instrumentation and equipment.
 For a representative list of instrumentation used at the NCL, please click here.

-In addition to collaborative resources located at NIST, the NCL will also have direct access to all resources at the Frederick National Laboratory for Cancer Research (FNL), including those co-located with the NCL at the ATRF.
+The NCL also has direct access to all resources at the Frederick National Laboratory for Cancer Research (FNL), including those co-located with the NCL at the ATRF.

 Relationship to Leidos Biomedical Research